harikrishnan-kp/Learn-C/macros.md

 Example
 	#define date 31
 ```
-- The #define  directive is used to create a macro, which is a rule that the preprocessor follows to perform a text substitution.
-- #define date 31 means that everywhere the preprocessor sees the token date in the code, it will replace it with 31 before the actual compilation process begins.
+- `#define date 31` means that everywhere the preprocessor sees the token date in the code, it will replace it with 31 before the actual compilation process begins.
 This substitution is purely textual and occurs before the compiler sees the code.
 As a result, date  doesn't have a type and doesn't occupy memory as a variable.

 ## **Types of macros in c**
  - Object like macros
- - chain macros
+ - Chain macros
- - function like macros
+ - Function like macros
  - Multi-Line Macros

 ### **Object-Like Macros**